 A large component of our (lack of) perception about cheese is that we simply do not have a centuries-old tradition of cheesemaking and cheese consumption By Tami Parr In my last discussion about cheese here at Portland Food and Drink, several commenters mentioned price as a big part of their decision to buy (or not … [Read more...] about On the Price of Cheese

-November 2005.
-When I was growing up, the nightly family dinner was a fairly formal occasion.
+I have a dinner tank, and a dessert tank When I was growing up, the nightly family dinner was a fairly formal occasion.
 We'd all sit around the table in relative silence, just trying to get through it as quickly as possible so we could leave before we made a mistake.
-You see, manners were of utmost importance to my father.
-God forbid you … [Read more...] about Dessert Tank, Don’t Desert Me!
+You see, manners were of the utmost importance to … [Read more...] about Dessert Tank, Don’t Desert Me!

 This piece was written in 2005.
 Since then, Michael and Nick Zukin have written an excellent book, The Artisan Jewish Deli at Home.
 For Jewish deli devotees and DIY food fanatics alike, the book is a collection of over 100 recipes for creating timeless deli classics, modern twists on old ideas and innovations to shock … [Read more...] about Bagel Daze – Portland’s Bagel History and Recipe!